Gunaa: Casting and filming

 In portraying the title character, Haasan went on a diet and lost a substantial amount of weight, besides applying makeup to darken his complexion.
 For the scenes near the climax, his makeup included many cuts and burns on the face, along with the appearance of a protruding eye.
 Rohini Kudange, a student of Daisy Irani's acting classes was selected as the female lead Rohini / Abhirami, was given the screen name Roshini, and her voice was dubbed by actress Saritha.
 Gunaa was the only film she ever acted in.
-Haasan initially wanted Cochin Haneefa to play Suresh Kumar / S. K., but the role ultimately went to Sharat Saxena.
+Haasan initially wanted Cochin Haneefa to play Suresh Kumar / SK, a role that ultimately went to Sharat Saxena.
+This was the final film where Janagaraj and Haasan appeared together as, during a dubbing session, cast member R. S. Shivaji disagreed with his dubbing style and requested it be redone, to which Janagaraj refused, leading to a physical dispute between the actors.
+Bharathi and Haasan sided with Shivaji, angering Janagaraj.

 The pre-credit scene where Gunaa walks around in circles in an asylum with the camera following him was a shot in a single take after a day of rehearsing.
 The dilapidated church where Gunaa initially keeps Rohini captive was a set designed by art director Magie at a forest named Mathikettan Solai.
 The church resembled an old building built 70 years ago.
 The Kodaikanal caves which the film was shot in, including the song "Kanmani Anbodu Kadhalan", were then called Devil's Kitchen.
 Sathy who worked as production controller for the film revealed that "the cave was about 500 to 600 deep [..] we tied ropes with pulleys and transferred all the production equipments in and out of the 500 feet cave".
 Shooting took place for 45 days at the caves.
-According to Santhana Bharathi, Haasan insisted to have a dummy used for climax portions similar to his face and physique.
+According to Santhana Bharathi, he insisted Haasan to have a dummy used for climax portions similar to his face and physique but was turned down by Haasan.